BeeBombshell/Trial/README.md

 *This is a trial file*

-Adding emojis :bowtie: :+1: :sparkles: :poop: :snowman: :cat:
+Adding emojis :bowtie: :+1: :sparkles: :poop: :snowman: :cat: :stars:

 -----------------------------------------------------------------------------------------------------------------